-SUFFOCATING VENEZUELA: MADURO’S FRAGILE STATE
+Suffocating Venezuela: Maduro’s Fragile State

 Cans of tear gas bounce off of riot shields, from which they came.
 Soldiers are reinforced by armored vehicles and fire trucks, but the rabble continues on in unmitigated protest.
 Armed with rocks and Molotov cocktails because – even though they outnumber the soldiers of the Bolivarian Revolution – an edge does not guarantee victory against an unbending militia.
 A militia under orders to quell the upheaval in the streets of Caracas, led by a despairing populous.
-The people have been chanting their salvo ‘no rest’ for much of the days following last Sunday’s election, in which President Nicolas Maduro declared a victory for his constitutional assembly.
+The people have been chanting their salvo “no rest” for most of the days following last Sunday’s election, in which President Nicolas Maduro declared a victory for his constitutional assembly.
 A victory opposition leaders are powerless to oppose and foreign governments, from Washington DC to Vatican City, refuse to recognize.

 “We are protesting, because we are in disagreement with the government of Nicolas Maduro.
 We are experiencing a serious crisis that is suffocating us,” journalist Leonardo Bruzual told Al Jazeera.

 For more than a year now, Venezuelans have struggled to find basic human needs.
-There has been a dearth of biblical proportions, which according to some reports, has made scavengers of many.
+There has been a dearth of biblical proportions, which, according to some reports, has made scavengers of many.
 Reports of people eating trash and resorting to diseased carrying vermin (pigeons and rats) for food have been widely spread about on social media, but has not been independently verified by the Inquisitr.

-After the inauguration of Maduro’s 545 seat ‘super-assembly’, in which deposing all traces of opposition was the theme, the government’s first order of business was to remove chief prosecutor Luisa Ortega and replace her with a government loyalist.
+After the inauguration of Maduro’s 545 seat “super-assembly,” in which deposing all traces of opposition was the theme, the government’s first order of business was to remove chief prosecutor Luisa Ortega and replace her with a government loyalist.

 “Don’t think we’re going to wait weeks, months or years,” said Delcy Rodriguez former foreign minister turned president of the contentious assembly.

 “Tomorrow we start to act.
 The violent fascists, those who wage economic war on the people, those who wage psychological war, justice is coming for you.”

 With the rate of inflation the highest in the world, and a currency better suited for making paper airplanes, Venezuela is already being reprimanded by its neighbors.
 The South American trading bloc Mercosur has acted to suspend Venezuela from the group, citing its failure to uphold its obligations and a breakdown in the democratic process.